apache/thrift/lib/js/README.md

     grunt

-This runs therunt build tool, linting all of the source files, setting up and running the tests, concatenating and minifying the main libraries and generating the html documentation.
+This runs the grunt build tool, linting all of the source files, setting up and running the tests, concatenating and minifying the main libraries and generating the html documentation.

+If grunt is not installed you can install it with npm like this:

+   sudo npm install -g grunt-cli
+   npm install grunt --save-dev

 Tree
 ----